 Nevertheless, significant time continues to be spent on the evaluation of mining companies and projects worldwide to ascertain whether any successful acquisition can be made which has the possibility of matching the extraordinary returns provided by the Caijiaying Mine.

-The two declines accessing the lower sections of Zone III terminate on the 1175 metre level.
-These declines will be extended to the 1000 metre level during 2018 in order to access the Mineral Resource between the 1175 metres and 1000 metre horizons to provide long term mill feed.
+The two declines accessing the lower sections of Zone III are being extended to the 1000 metre level in order to access the Mineral Resource between the 1175 metres and 1000 metre horizons to provide long term mill feed.

 Acquisitions and Further Projects